MVRmeta/metaverse/README.md

-MVR Studio is an open-source metaverse, developed by Glare Technologies Limited, see https://nightstudio.io/.
+MVR Studio is an open-source metaverse, developed by Glare Technologies Limited.

 The MVR Studio client and server are native apps written in C++, that support Windows, Mac and Linux.
 There is also an in-development web-client.